InfinitumForm/serbian-transliteration/readme.txt

 * Added support for multilingual content and automatic language detection

 == Upgrade Notice ==

+= 2.1.5 =
+* Fixed permalink problems for the new posts
+* Fixed performances for the post updates

+= 2.1.4 =
+* Fixed SEO module for the Google index

 = 2.1.3 =
 * Fixed sitemap redirection issues